 More migrants cross Channel as annual total nears 30,000

-Although official figures are yet to be confirmed, the number of arrivals so far suggests the 30,000 milestone could be reached by the end of the day.
+More than 30,000 people have crossed the English Channel to the UK so far this year, government figures show.

-The provisional total for 2022 so far now stands at 29,848, after 93 people made the journey in four boats on Tuesday and the Ministry of Defence revised the number of crossings recorded on September 12 from 601 to 650.
+A total of 667 people and 15 boats were detected on Wednesday, taking the provisional total for this year to 30,515.

-The overall figure is higher than for the whole of last year (28,526).
+This is higher than the figure for the whole of 2021, when 28,561 crossings were recorded.

-Last week nearly 40 people were rescued from the Channel when their boat sank off the south coast.
+Further crossings have taken place on Thursday, with children and a heavily pregnant woman among the arrivals.

-Government officials said last month that it was remarkable there had not been any serious incidents, such as drownings, so far this year as the average number of people per boat rose to 44, compared with 28 in 2021.
+Special tents have been erected at Dover to keep the migrants covered while they are processed as the new arrivals appear to be overflowing from existing facilities.

 Register for free to continue reading